 An independent country since 2011, South Sudan spiraled into civil war in late 2013.
-The conflict has created a catastrophic humanitarian crisis in which four million people have been forced from their homes and six million people are facing severe food insecurity.
-The endless violence and displacement puts women and girls at-risk of violent attacks, including rape and sexual assault.
+The conflict has created a catastrophic humanitarian crisis in which 4 million people have been forced from their homes and 6 million people are facing severe food insecurity.
+The endless violence and displacement puts women and girls at risk of violent attacks, including rape and sexual assault.

 Veronica Agali, known to everyone as Vicki, works day and night to support survivors of violence in Wau, South Sudan.
 Vicki’s brave and tireless work as a case manager for International Medical Corps ensures that survivors of violence have comprehensive and compassionate interventions, including medical care, psychosocial support and more.

 Gender-based violence is a prevalent public health and human rights problem, affecting the physical and psychological health of survivors.
 Women and girls are particularly vulnerable to violence in emergency settings.

 We believe that women’s—and children’s—health is a key priority for healthy communities, and that well-being is essential for the success of those around them.
 To support women and girls, we work with communities to combat beliefs and practices that perpetuate violence against women and girls.
 As Vicki explains it, “we provide them with knowledge and materials, and empower them with skills-building and livelihoods opportunities.”